European route E73: Hungary

+Slavonia

 The E73 route through Croatia starts at Duboševica border crossing, following the D7 state road to Beli Manastir and Osijek.
 South of Beli Manastir, there is a junction with the European route E662, signposted as the D212 state road.
 The D7 road carries the E73 through Osijek, to the southern city bypass, an expressway signposted as the D2 state road providing a connection to the A5 motorway to the west of Osijek.
 The A5 is scheduled for extension north to the Hungarian border, where it would link up with the Hungarian M6 motorway.
 The A5 extends south to the Sredanci interchange whee it meets the A3 motorway, which carries the E70.
 The A5 continues further south to the border of Bosnia and Herzegovina and Svilaj border crossing at the Sava River.
 First segment of the E73 through Croatia, between Hungary and Bosnia and Herzegovina, is 108 km long, including 56 km of motorways.